 What if I Don’t Need the Money?

-Some people may not need the money from the distributions when they reach 70.5 years of age.
+Some people may not need the money from the distributions when they reach the age at which they must start RMDs.
 This is a great opportunity to strengthen the legacy they leave to their loved ones.
 Putting funds into an annuity lets you fund a life insurance policy for your loved ones, which has a death benefit that is tax-free.

 What about Special-Case Needs or Other Questions?